rikoz/simplepay-wordpress/readme.txt

 `[accept_simplepay_button_payment name="Cool Script" price="50" url="http://example.com/downloads/my-script.zip" button_text="Buy Now"]`

 Note that in most cases you should not touch the page "Button Checkout Page URL".
-This page is created automatically and is used to by wordpress internal system to finalize and record transactions.
+This page is created automatically and is used to by wordpress internal system to finalise and record transactions.

+There is however an advanced use where you can edit content of the page referred by "Button Checkout Page URL".
+If you want to protect content you can place it inside the accept_simplepay_button_payment_checkout shortcode like:

+    [accept_simplepay_button_payment_checkout]
+        Please fill the form:

+        [contact-form-7 id="113" title="Contact form 1"]
+    [/accept_simplepay_button_payment_checkout]

 = Missing some feature? =
 Please send us an email to support@simplepay.ng